syrex88/typescript-vue-nuxt-test/README.md

-# Test examlpe for show users, pagination, user details info on Nuxt project.
+# Test example for showing users, pagination, user information in a Nuxt projectt.

 ## Build Setup